 PFC Louis Casimer Zelis was born on February 13, 1914, in Chicago, and was one of the four sons born to Mary and John Zelis.
 He graduated from Kelly High School and worked as the advertisement distributor for a dry goods company.
 He married and resided at 1528 West Jackson Boulevard in Chicago.
 The Selective Service Act took effect on October 16, 1940, and he registered for the draft and named his mother as his contact person.
-Louis was drafted into the Army on January 22, 1941, in Chicago, and sent to Fort Knox, Kentucky, where he was assigned to Company B, 192nd Tank Battalion.
-He became a member of the company because the army was attempting to fill vacancies in each of the companies with men from the home states of each company.
+Louis was drafted into the Army on January 22, 1941, in Chicago, and sent to Fort Knox, Kentucky, where he was assigned to Company B, 192nd Tank Battalion – which had been an Illinois National Guard tank company – because the army was attempting to fill vacancies in each of the battalion’s companies with men from the home states of each company.
 The draftees were trained by officers and men of the 192nd.

 In late March 1941, the entire battalion was moved to new larger barracks at Wilson Road and Seventh Avenue at Ft.
 Knox.
 The barracks had bathing and washing facilities in them and a day room.
 The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion.

-Most of the men were attending the various schools they were assigned to on January 13 starting in February until May 31.
+Most of the men were attending the various schools they were assigned to.
 The tankers went through intensive training in the various classes at the Armored Force School which taught classes in gunnery, radio communications, tank maintenance, vehicle maintenance, tank driving, as well as other classes.